IHE/ITI.PCF/input/pagecontent/volume-1.md

 **Main Flow**:

 - Business Access Control prevents inappropriate users, applications, purposes, and activities.
+  - The access denial will be indicated as either absolute, or potential to invoke break-glass
 - User that is authorized to declare an explicit override provides reason for override
 - There is no Access Control use of the Consent resource